hello-shohanur/A-Tidy-Village-using-OpenGL/README.md

 # A Tidy Village using OpenGL
-Assalamu Alaikum (السلام عليكم).
+Greetings!
 This repository contains an OpenGL project that based on a tidy village.
 On one side of which there will be a railway line and a river.
 The entire project is written in C++.

 # Input & Output
 I used Codeblocks for completing all the projects.
 Download the Codeblocks and the OpenGL libraries setup files from the above Installation folder.